 Also known as fever or citronella grass, lemongrass can help with problematic munchers aka mosquitoes.
 You can start lemongrass from seed or you can buy the plant.
 Lemongrass works well in pots or in a sunny and spacious area.
 Most people prefer growing from propagation because growing from seeds takes much longer.
 They will spread so anticipate the need for some space.
 Although very tolerable to hot and humid climates, you will need to water the lemongrass frequently.

 With such pretty fuzzy flowers, why not have a few in the garden?
 The flowers are tassel-like and dense and produce bursts of either blue, pink, or white.
 Two popular varieties include “Hawaii Blue” and “Hawaii Royal.”
-The plant can stand alone and work well because it produces coumarin which is widely used in commercial insecticides.
+It produces coumarin which is widely used in commercial insecticides.

 Setup a bat house and your mosquito population will almost certainly become lower.
-You can buy a house or make your own.
 Bats are one of the primary predators of night-flying insects.
 In addition to eating pesky mosquitoes, they will also consume garden and crop pests, including stink bugs, spotted cucumber beetles, corn ear-worm moths, and emerald ash borers.
-After attempting an organic garden this spring, I want all the bats I can get!
 Setting up a bat house can also prevent bats from living in a human’s home.